-At Desert Smiles, Glendale dentist Dr. Don Wilcox offers the best non surgical treatment available in dentistry today: The Perio Protect Method.
-Not only do we offer this cutting edge technology to our Phoenix and Peoria patients, Dr Wilcox and his staff use the product as well.
+At Desert Smiles, we the best non surgical treatment available in dentistry today: The Perio Protect Method.
+Not only do we offer this cutting edge technology to our Phoenix and Peoria patients, Dr Wilcox, Dr. Tenney, and their staff use the product as well.
 We have always offered our patients conservative treatment options for gum disease, but never before did we have a way to control the underlying bacteria on a daily basis until now.
 New research every month reinforces not only the importance of healthy gums to tooth retention and fresh breath.
 But the health of your gums can have a huge impact on your overall systemic health, including cardiovascular disease and diabetes.

 Symptoms of Gum Disease

 In 2003 the World health Organization published a comprehensive report on oral health showing that more than 80% of adults in the U.S. have some form of gum disease, and most of these people are not even aware of it.

 - Obvious plaque, tartar or calculus

 - Loose or mobile teeth

 These symptoms are part of your body’s response to a bacterial infection in the gum tissue.
 Most people simply ignore the symptoms, mainly because they cannot see the infections, even though they are quite serious.
 If a person had an open bleeding wound on their leg or hand they would treat it immediately, thus the open wounds in your mouth should be treated as well.

 Treatment is essential because gum disease is the most prominent cause of tooth loss and because research has linked oral bacterial infections to:

 - Heart Disease